Forchtenberg: Museums

 The building housing the Kern Haus historical museum in Forchtenberg dates back to 1370.
 For 3 generations it was home to the Kern family of artists.
 It subsequently provided working premises for local stonemasons and sculptors who mined stones from the local hills to sculpt statues for the surrounding region.
 The museum also documents the life and times of Hans and Sophie Scholl.

 Local architecture

 The centre of Forchtenberg dates back to the Middle Ages surrounded by partially intact, partially renovated fortifications.
 This includes the Town Hall which was home to many local dignitaries including the Scholl family.
+Forchtenberg is also home to possibly the oldest dated tower clock still in operation in the world, The Backhaus Clock.
 Over the old town lie the ruins of the old fortress, including a large vaulted cellar.
 Down the valley from the old town stands the former gypsum quarry.
 The entire old town of Forchtenberg is subject to a preservation order which also extends to the ruined fortress on the hill and the Valley Church cemetery.

 Sindringen also boasts many buildings dating back to the Middle Ages with partially renovated town walls.
 The Town Mill in Sindringen and Sindringen Castle (which is now in private ownership) are also popular tourist spots.